zlilk/ex1a/api.md

-# ex1a

-Students Grades web service
+# ex1 - part 1: Students Grades web service

 https://ex1a.herokuapp.com //the app in heroku. will write cannot Get